typedb/typedb-docs/09-schema/03-rules.md

 [tab:end]
 </div>

-Note that facts defined via rules are not stored in the knowledge graph.
+Note that facts defined via rules are not stored in the database.
 In this example, siblings relations are not persisted.
 However, by defining the rule in the schema, at query time the extra fact will be generated so that we can always know who the siblings are.

 ### Forms of Rule